BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Objectives.md

  `/bq objective NAME` to list all active objectives of a player.

-To manually complete the objective for a player you need to type `/bq objective YOUR_NAME complete tutorialQuest.fishingObj`.
+To manually complete the objective for a player you need to type `/bq objective YOUR_NAME complete tutorialQuest>fishingObj`.
 After you send this command you should also get a notification about the completion of this objective.

 ## 5. Using events to start objectives